fake-name/wlnupdates/app/templates/api-docs.md

 > - `chp`  - Integer, containing chapter progress.
 > - `frag` - Integer, containing fragment/sub-chapter progress.
 >
+> Each update is complete, and completely overwrites the existing progress state.
+> Things like incrementing existing values must be handled by the client.

 > **Manage watch state for series: `set-watch`**